 In addition to examinations and surgeries, we provide the following services:

 - Pulsed dye laser therapy

 - Botox for excessive perspiration (hyperhidrosis)

 - Evaluation for referrals to specialty clinics and programs:

 Children's Hospital Colorado works with the Dermatology Clinic at the University of Colorado Hospital to coordinate pediatric phototherapy.
 The Dermatology Clinic at University Hospital offers the most comprehensive phototherapy options in the state, with services that include PUVA, Narrow Band UVB and UVA (UVAI) phototherapies.

 Children’s Colorado runs a monthly multidisciplinary clinic for patients with epidermolysis bullosa, a genetic disorder that causes blistering and wounds of the skin.
 In addition to skin care, patients in this clinic see providers from other specialties.

 We participate in a monthly multidisciplinary clinic that addresses the complex needs of children with vascular birthmarks, such as hemangiomas and malformations.

 Patients with known or suspected genetic skin conditions are seen in this monthly clinic for evaluation and long-term follow up.
-The clinic is staffed by Anna Bruckner, MD, from the Dermatology Clinic and Gary Bellus, MD, from the Genetics and Inherited Metabolic Diseases Program.
+The clinic is staffed by Anna Bruckner, MD, from the Dermatology Clinic and faculty from the Genetics and Inherited Metabolic Diseases Program.